I am a licensed clinical psychologist providing individual therapy, couples therapy, and parent coaching in PA and PSYPACT participating states*

 Some of my specialties include:

-Individual therapy: Body image concerns, disordered eating, and eating disorders; working with adolescents navigating social pressures, big feelings, and conflictual parent and peer relationships.
+Adolescent Therapy: Social pressures, big feelings, and conflictual parent and peer relationships.

-Couples counseling: Communication issues, lack of intimacy, parenting concerns, navigating divorce amicably, and infidelity
+Couples Counseling: Communication issues, lack of intimacy, parenting concerns, navigating divorce amicably, and infidelity.

 I am licensed to see clients who live in the following states: